Vyral/base-template/_posts/2025-03-04-2-tips-buyers-and-sellers-should-know.md

 {% include excerpt.html %}

 Are you thinking about buying or selling a home?
 The real estate market is heating up, and you need to be prepared.
 Whether you’re buying or selling, here are the key tips to know.
-Let's start with the tips for buyers:
+Let’s start with the tips for buyers:

 **For buyers, here are two expert tips to ensure a smooth home-buying process:**